akshadhavanaparthy/Kintsugi_jewels/README.md

-# 💎 GS JEWELS
+# 💎 KINTSUGI JEWELS

 ### Jewellery That Tells Your Story ✨

-GS Jewels is a full-stack jewellery e-commerce web application designed to provide a complete online shopping experience for jewellery customers.
+Kintsugi Jewels is a full-stack jewellery e-commerce web application designed to provide a complete online shopping experience for jewellery customers.
 The platform brings together product browsing, search, filtering, shopping cart management, authentication, reviews, wishlist functionality, and stock availability in a single application.

 The project also includes an administrative side where store administrators can manage jewellery products, images, categories, stock, customers, and other store-related operations.